jongpie/NebulaLogger/README.md

 ## Getting Started

-After deploying Nebula Logger to your org, there are a few additional configuration changes needed...
+After installing Nebula Logger in your org, there are a few additional configuration changes needed...

 -   Assign permission set(s) to users
     -   `LoggerLogCreator` provides the minimum access needed for users to generate logs via Apex, Lightning Components, Flow or Process Builder